 We've been keen to chat to Charlie for months, but an international schedule of motor racing has kept getting in the way.
 Fortunately, this time, luck was on our side.

-Charlie also made history as the first-ever transgender driver to compete in the ADAC TOTAL 24hr Nürburgring-Rennen, where she finished fourth in class racing a BMW M240i.
+In 2020, Charlie made history as the first-ever transgender driver to compete in the ADAC TOTAL 24hr Nürburgring-Rennen, where she finished fourth in class racing a BMW M240i.
 In 2021, she came third in the Praga class of the Britcar Endurance Championship.

 Given Charlie’s career continues at pace, it’s been quite a challenge to find a slot in her diary.